You are here: Home Author Guidelines

 Basically, as a rule, interpretation of the results should be reserved for the discussion section of a full original research article.

 The discussion should explore the significance of the results of the work (without repeating them) in comparison with other similar reports.
 Extensive citations and discussion of published literature should be avoided.

 The main question of the work should be very concisely stated and the final conclusions of the study may be presented in a short “Conclusions” section, which may stand alone or form a subsection of a Discussion or Results and Discussion section(s).

 Submit your text in DOC format.
 Do not embed figures or tables in this document.
 These should be submitted as separate files.

 Tables should be created with a word processor and saved in either DOC or RTF format.
 Do not embed tables in your text.
 Tables should be on separate pages and saved as one file in DOC format.

 To ensure the highest print quality, the figures must be submitted in either TIF or EPS format according to the following minimum resolutions:

 Every experimental or clinical study may raise controversial ethical issues (e.g., Institutional Ethical Approval for working with animal or human subjects).
-Thus, Journal of Nephropharmacology expects all authors, reviewers and editors to consider COPE, ICMJE and Equator Network’s reporting guidelines in medical ethics plus scientific writing.
+Thus, Society of Diabetic Nephropathy Prevention expects all authors, reviewers, and editors to consider COPE, ICMJE, and Equator Network’s reporting guidelines in medical ethics plus scientific writing.